 How we work

-The EU has over 140 active projects in Georgia.
-A wide range of partners including civil society, international organisations, private companies, the Georgian government, and EU member states implement these projects.
+The EU has around 140 active projects in Georgia.
+A wide range of partners including civil society, international organisations, private companies, and EU member states implement these projects.
+However, due Georgia’s democratic backsliding, financial assistance to the government and authorities is suspended.
+Meanwhile, the EU continues its support towards the Georgian population by increasing its assistance to civil society and independent media to strengthen Georgia’s democratic resilience and protect fundamental rights.

 EU support is usually provided through grants.
-These financial donations do not have to be repaid and are usually awarded following a call for proposals.
+These financial donations do not have to be repaid and can be awarded following a call for proposals.
 Grants are usually aimed for non-profit organisations.

 The EU can provide specific technical expertise or equipment by launching a competitive call for tender.
 These can include:

-Twinning is an EU instrument for institutional cooperation between Public Administrations of EU Member States and of beneficiary or partner countries.
+Twinning is an EU instrument for institutional cooperation between Public Administrations of EU Member States and of beneficiary countries.

 Twinning projects bring together public sector expertise from EU Member States and beneficiary countries with the aim of achieving concrete mandatory operational results through peer-to-peer activities.